OOI-RCA-APL/ceres/docs/README.md

 ![architecture](./images/architecture.png)

-## Where Ceres is used
+## Where Ceres Is Used

 Ceres was built at the University of Washington Applied Physics Laboratory (APL) to power instrument drivers for the [Ocean Observatories Initiative (OOI)](https://oceanobservatories.org/) Regional Cabled Array (RCA).
-In production, Ceres runs on physical Linux servers connected to oceanographic instruments (acoustic current profilers, pressure gauges, pH sensors, etc.), collecting and processing real-time data streams over TCP.
+Ceres runs on Linux, macOS, and Windows.
+In its current production deployment, it runs on physical Linux servers connected to oceanographic instruments (acoustic current profilers, pressure gauges, pH sensors, etc.), collecting and processing real-time data streams over TCP.

 That said, Ceres is a general-purpose framework.
 It can manage any collection of async Python components that need lifecycle control, event handling, scheduling, and persistence.

-## Quick example
+## Quick Example

 ```python
 from asyncio import sleep